Hans-Gunnar Liljenwall

 Hans-Gunnar Liljenwall (born 9 July 1941) is a former Swedish modern pentathlete who caused the disqualification of the Swedish team at the 1968 Summer Olympics for alcohol use.

 Career

 Liljenwall was the first athlete to be disqualified at the Olympics for drug use, following the introduction of anti-doping regulations by the International Olympic Committee in 1967.
 Liljenwall reportedly had "two beers" to calm his nerves before the pistol shooting event.
 The Swedish team eventually had to return their bronze medals.

-Alcohol was not on the list of restricted substances released by the International Olympic Committee for the 1968 Summer Olympics.
+Although claims vary, alcohol was on at least one list of restricted substances released by the International Olympic Committee in advance of the 1968 Summer Olympics.

 Liljenwall also participated in the 1964 and 1972 Olympics.
 In 1964 he finished 11th individually and fourth with the team, and in 1972 he placed 25th and fifth, respectively.